 Elizabeth Haigh (née Allen)

 We already know what Elizabeth is capable of - Founding head chef at Pidgin, she guided the Hackney neighbourhood favourite to a Michelin star barely a year after opening.
 Her dishes have been described as bold & exciting, yet balanced, fusing her Singaporean-British heritage and fine dining cooking experience with a passion for wood-fire cooking.
 In 2016, she founded Kaizen House with the view to building her own restaurants and incorporating the Japanese philosophy of continuous improvement to other ancillary projects.
-Kaizen House's first project will be a restaurant named Shibui.
+Kaizen House's first project was a pop-up restaurant concept named Shibui.
 Shibui (Japanese slang for ‘good taste’) is a fascinating word that alludes to the ‘beautifully simple, yet complex’ things in life and in the creation of food, means making a dish that leads the diner to draw beauty out of it for oneself.